 There are multiple instance of very high values.
 For example.
 100% for Albania, Bhutan, Central African Republic, Iceland, Lesotho, Nepal, Paraguay, Ethiopia, as well as very high values for Congo, Namibia, Norway etc.

 Likewise, there are multiple instance of very low values.
-For example,0% for Bening, Botswana, Chad, Eritreia, Estonia, Gambia (the).
+For example,0% for Benin, Botswana, Chad, Eritrea, Estonia, Gambia (the).
 Etc

 Issues identified by log